 Last week marked the close of Friday Nights at the de Young's season seven.
 We sat down with public programs director Renee Baldocchi to reflect on the past successes of Friday Nights at the de Young and to learn about what’s in store for the future, including upcoming programming for The Fashion World of Jean Paul Gaultier: From the Sidewalk to the Catwalk.

 "Will Work for Art" takes you behind the scenes to meet the people who make the Fine Arts Museums work.
 This week we take into the glamorous world of the Museums' development department with Ashley Stropes Brown, the manager of membership and development events.
 Originally from Laguna Niguel, California, Ashley has been with the Museums for a little over five years.

 Are you still searching for the perfect gifts and best deals?
 Well, look no further!
 This week is cyber shopping week at the Fine Arts Museums' online store.
 Shop an array of unique and artful items exclusive to the Museums' online store, where you'll receive 15% off all regular price merchandise and 20% off our entire stock of holiday cards and calendars through Sunday, December 4!

 FRAME|WORK is a weekly blog series that highlights an artwork in the Museums' permanent collections.
-This week, we feature an exemplary Māori cloak from the Museums’ inaugural collections (currently on display at the de Young) in honor of the October Artist-in-Residence, Māori weaver Glenda Joyce Hape.
+This week, with the holiday shopping frenzy upon us, we feature a depiction of ancient Egyptian gift giving in the Relief from the Tomb of Mentuemhet, currently on view at the Legion of Honor.

 FRAME|WORK is a weekly blog series that highlights an artwork in the Museums' permanent collections.
-This week, we feature a lively lush from ancient Etruria, currently on display in the Hall of Antiquities on the lower level of the Legion of Honor.
+This week we feature an extraordinary contemporary piece of Pueblo pottery born out of centuries-old traditions.
+Jacob Koopee's seed jar is currently on display at the de Young.